-I’m really am straight but there was never any regret.
-A couple hours later we’re down from the pot and getting dressed.
+I consider myself to be straight, but there was never any shame or regret.
+A couple hours later, we’re down from the pot and getting dressed.
 I go home.
 The next day, he’s friendly but not a friend.
 No encore performances here.
 I’m lost and baffled.
-But then that was my natural state.
+But then, that was my natural state.

 Off to university… We’ll skip the depression, the suicidal thoughts, and the lovers.
 Other posts.

 My dorm was saturated with drugs.
 Some of my fellow inhabitants had added gaskets and duct tape to their dorm room doors to keep the scent of marijuana out of the hallways.
 Fixing a hole, so to speak.
 We were also awash in liquor, mostly Jack Daniels.

 I’m fixing a hole where the rain gets in

 Somehow I missed all the bad stuff.
 I did a lot of tripping on acid, pot, mushrooms, and later ecstasy.
 Self-medication, self-discovery and pure hedonism.
 People warned me about bad trips, but I wondered how that could happen since I never had anything but a good trip.
 I joked about wishing I could have a flashback because it would save me money.